 Explore the map below to access our results.

-SSH4A Results Programme, funded by the UK Department for International Development (DFID), is a programme that started in 2014.
+SSH4A Results Programme, funded by the Government of the United Kingdom's Foreign, Commonwealth & Development Office (formerly DFID), is a programme that started in 2014.
 During 2017, the programme was extended to 2020.
 Part of the extension period's focus is to enable access to new and improved sanitation and hygiene facilities.
 Visit the country pages of the SSH4A RP programme, and access the latest practice briefs documenting the first year of extension programme implementation.

 The group of researchers consist of Emory University's Dr Matthew Freeman and University of Reno's Dr Joshua Garn and Dr Paschal Apanga.
 Journal contributions on SSH4A are forthcoming next year.
 For more information on the team's findings, read Dr Garn's blog.